raspberrypilearning/clone-wars/en/step_10.md

 --- challenge ---
-## Challenge: Improve your game
+## Challenge: improve your game
 What improvements can you make to your game?

 Here are some ideas:

-+ Add health packs that you can collect to gain extra lives;
++ Add health packs that you can collect to gain extra lives.

 ![screenshot](images/invaders-aid.png)

-+ Add floating rocks that your spaceship must avoid;
++ Add floating rocks that your spaceship must avoid.

 ![screenshot](images/invaders-rocks.png)

-+ Make more enemies appear when your score gets to 100.
++ Make more enemies appear when your score gets to `100`.

 ```blocks
 	wait until <(score) = [100]>